brainflow-dev/brainflow/docs/UserAPI.rst

 User API
 ==========

-BrainFlow User API has no classes for all supported boards instead there are only two classes:
+BrainFlow User API has only two classes:

 - BoardShim to read data from a board
 - DataFilter to perform signal processing

-To select a board you need to pass BrainFlow's board id to BoardShim's constructor as well as required parameters for this particular board.
+BrainFlow API is board agnostic, so to select a specific board you need to pass BrainFlow's board id to BoardShim's constructor and an instance of BrainFlowInputParams structure which should hold information for your specific board(e.g. specify serial_port for OpenBCI Cyton, check Supported Boards section for details).
-This level of abstraction allows you to change board almost without any changes in code.
+This abstraction allows you to switch a board almost without any changes in code.

 Since API for all bindings is almost the same we add description for parameters, return values and methods only for Python API.
 For other languages we add docs without any description and hints.